Logarithmic Prismatic Cohomology I

 \subsection{Examples}

 Suppose $(A, M_A)$ is a prelog ring, and $A$ is classically $I$-complete for a finitely generated ideal $I$.
 We do \emph{not} assume $M_A$ or its associated log structure is fine.
-The global section of the associated log structure of $M_A$ on $\Spf (A)$ is denoted by $M^a_A$.
-We write $(\Spf (A), M_A)^a$ for the corresponding log formal scheme.
+We sometimes write $(\Spf (A), M_A)^a$ for the corresponding log formal scheme.